VENDIS — Sales Potential & Judgment · BD SELECT

 SelectiveRelentless

-This is the engine-room concern of the profile: refusals stay with Alex, a lost deal pushes him towards safer ground, and a hard morning of rejection can take the rest of the day with it.
-His strong closing instinct only pays when he is still in the game after the third no.
+This is the main concern in the profile.
+Refusals stay with Alex.
+A lost deal pushes him towards safer ground.
+A hard morning of rejection can spoil the rest of his day.
+His strong closing skill only pays off if he keeps going after the third no.

 Persuasive Impact